Salgado Zenha: Career

-As a student at the University of Coimbra, he was elected president of the Academic Association of Coimbra, being dismissed some months after because he refused to participate in a demonstration of support to the Estado Novo regime.
-Some time after, in 1945, he became one of the founders of the youth wing of the Movement of Democratic Unity (Portuguese: Movimento de Unidade Democrática - Juvenil or "MUD-J"), a movement that congregated almost all the opposition movements to the Portuguese Fascist regime.
-His "subversive" actions lead him to prison for several times.
+As a student at the University of Coimbra, he was elected president of the Academic Association of Coimbra.
+He would be dismissed because he refused to support the Estado Novo regime.
+In 1945, he became one of the founders of the youth wing of the Movement of Democratic Unity (Portuguese: Movimento de Unidade Democrática - Juvenil or "MUD-J"), a movement that spanned all anti-Fascist opposition groups.
+His "subversive" actions got him imprisoned several times.

-Later, he supported the presidential candidacy of Norton de Matos, and it was at this time that he met Mário Soares.
-Some years after he supported another democratic candidate to the manipulated elections, Humberto Delgado.
-After that he joined several Socialist movements, and in 1973, he was among the founders of the Socialist Party.
-As an anti-fascist he became notable for defending in court many people accused of anti-fascist and anti-colonialist activities.
+Later, he supported the presidential candidacy of Norton de Matos, following which he met Mário Soares.
+In the next election he supported Humberto Delgado.
+After that he joined several Socialist movements, and in 1973 he co-founded the Socialist Party.
+As a staunch anti-fascist, he gained popularity for defending people accused of supporting anti-fascism and anti-colonialism.

-After the Carnation Revolution, he was Minister of Justice in the first, second, third and fourth provisional governments and Minister of Finance in the fifth.
-He was a member of the commission that made the review of the judiciary composition with the Holy See that, for example, legalized divorce in Portugal.
-Between 1974 and 1982, he was member of the direction of the Socialist Party.
-He was also a member of its Parliamentary Group for Porto.
-From 1977 to 1983 he was a member of the European Parliament, representing Portugal.
+After the Carnation Revolution, he was the Minister of Justice in the first four democratic governments and Minister of Finance in the fifth.

+He was a member of the commission which legalized divorce in Portugal in consultation with the Holy See.
+Between 1974 and 1982, he was a registered member of the Portuguese Socialist Party.
+From 1977 to 1983 he was a member of the European Parliament, representing Porto.

-In 1980, he had a falling out with his old friend Mário Soares because of the Party's support to Ramalho Eanes in the presidential election.
+In 1980, he had a falling out with his old friend Mário Soares, stemming from the party supporting Ramalho Eanes in the presidential election.

-In 1986, he was a presidential candidate supported by the Portuguese Communist Party and the Democratic Renovator Party, but even supported by these two parties he failed to reach the second round and thereafter virtually left the Portuguese political scene.
+In 1986, he stood as a presidential candidate with support from the Portuguese Communist Party and the Democratic Renovator Party.
+However, he failed to reach the second round and thereafter virtually disappeared from the political scene.

-He died on 1 November 1993.
-The cause of his death was cancer.
+He died of cancer on 1 November 1993.